 - Kerala style: This is a subtle egg curry with a light yellow sauce.
 Often (not always!) this is an egg curry with coconut milk.
-Many of the kerala egg curry recipes I see use whole or halved hard-boiled eggs (not chopped eggs).
+Many of the Kerala egg curry recipes I see use whole or halved hard-boiled eggs (not chopped eggs).

 - Dhaba style: Egg curries that are made dhaba-style often have a rich tomato onion sauce.
 This egg kheema recipe is more similar to dhaba style (though of course I’ve added my own twists to it).

-- Chopped onion
+- 1 cup chopped onion

-- Finely chopped garlic
+- 3 cloves finely chopped garlic

-- Fresh ginger (peeled and minced)
+- ½ tablespoon fresh ginger (peeled and minced)

 - Salt and pepper